 Figure 1.
-Approximate range of Rana boylii.
+Approximate range of Rana boylii CDFW or Jennings and Hayes 1994?.

 Ecological Cues.—For R. boylii, breeding plasticity may be viewed as a behavioral response to environmental cues.
-Furthermore, we R. boylii utilizes the timing and rate of receding flows (from snowmelt in the Sierra Nevada or precipitation along the coast) in conjunction with warming water temperatures because these cues successfully ‘forecast’ life history periods critical to reproductive success regardless of geographic location.
+Furthermore, we suggest R. boylii utilizes the timing and rate of receding flows (from snowmelt in the Sierra Nevada or precipitation along the coast) in conjunction with warming water temperatures because these cues successfully ‘forecast’ life history periods critical to reproductive success regardless of geographic location.
 In streams and rivers, the timing of these cues from year to year can be starkly different due to hydroclimatic patterns associated with Mediterranean environments (e.g., potentially wet one year and dry the next) and differences in the precipitation patterns (rain or snow driven).

+METHODS?

 Predictable Rates of Sierra Nevada Runoff.—In undammed and unregulated rivers in the Sierra Nevada, the spring snowmelt recession links high winter flows to low summer baseflows and is a consistent and predictable portion of the annual hydrograph (Yarnell et al. 2010).
 Consequently, the spring snowmelt recession is an important resource to both riverine ecosystems and California’s water supply.
 In an analysis of eight unregulated watersheds across the Sierra Nevada, Epke (2011) found the shape of the spring snowmelt recession was consistent from year to year across an average period of record of 70 years.
 On average, the spring recession in the Sierra Nevada lasted 75 days and began in mid-May, with small differences in timing due to elevation (lower elevation recessions begin earlier).
 The daily percent change in flow during the recession generally started at approximately 10 percent per day and decreased to four percent per day near the end of the recession (Epke 2011).
 Despite differences in elevation, watershed size and latitude, the snowmelt recession in the Sierras is extremely predictable in its shape and pattern.